 is great for many applications, and perfect for every just about every ATV made.
 A 3500 lb winch is strong enough for many UTVs as well.
 You can operate snow plows, go trail riding, or hill climbing and get yourself out of a lot of sticky situations with a 3500 lb. model.
 However, it might start to bog down if you’re burying your vehicle in deep mud, climbing over rocks, or running a larger vehicle like a 4-seater.

 If you like to go a little bigger with a larger machine that is sporting a lot of extra accessories or conquering more extreme obstacles, you’ll probably be better served by a

 4500 lb or

 5000 lb winch.
-The added weight of bigger tires, portal gear lifts, any even riders can make a big difference in the size winch you need.
+The added weight of bigger tires or suspension modifications can mean a stronger winch is necessary.
 These larger winches will get you through any obstacle.
-If you’re machine is getting to the extreme end of customization you’ll want the extra oomph a
+If you’re machine is getting to the extreme end of customization and weight you’ll want the extra oomph a

 will get you.

 Once you have your winch picked out, you need a way to mount it to your UTV or ATV.
 No winches mount directly to your vehicle right out of the box—you need to get either a winch mount plate or a winch-ready bumper.
 At SuperATV, you can find either easily by selecting your vehicle make and model and then by filtering by your results by "winch mounts" or "bumpers".
 Just note that bumpers that are winch ready are called "Winch Ready" bumpers.
 If it doesn't say "Winch Ready," you can't mount a bumper to it!

 There’s no reason not to get a winch-ready bumper if you have the choice.
 Mounting a winch to it is a breeze and it makes it more accessible than mounting a winch inside your chassis with a winch mounting plate—very handy when your entire front-end is under the mud.